 Here are some of the features Bing Maps offers to it’s users.

-Imagery from the air, on the ground, and from space
+Images from the air, on the ground, and from space

 Real-Time Traffic Information

 In 35 nations, Bing Maps delivers real-time traffic statistics.
 It displays the results as individual event data points or as color-coded routes indicating street traffic flow.
 Every 15 minutes, the app updates the traffic data.
-The program gets information about traffic incidents such as construction, traffic accidents, and road closures.
+The program also gets information about traffic incidents such as construction, traffic accidents, and road closures.

 Analytics & Reporting